muliarska/notebook/README.md

 # notebook
-This module investigates the performance of the program 'notebook.py' and find, using isinstance and dir, examples to explain the following concepts: object, class attributes, class methods, method __init__ and __str__.
+This module explores the performance of the program 'notebook.py' and find, using isinstance and dir functions, examples to explain the following concepts: object, class attributes, class methods, method __init__ and __str__.

 ### Conclusion: